 Cash settled stock appreciation rights ("SARs") granted under the 2004 Incentive Plan are valued using the Black-Scholes option-pricing model on the date of grant.
 SARs are subsequently remeasured at each interim reporting period based on a revised Black-Scholes value until they are exercised.
-SARs vest over a three year period.
-As of December 31, 2015, the remaining SARs outstanding were fully vested.
+SARs vest over a three-year period.
+As of December 31, 2016, the outstanding SARs were fully vested.

-As of December 31, 2015 and 2013, the Company recognized \$3,288,000 and \$3,016,000 in compensation expense, respectively, related to these awards, and reversed \$1,062,000 in compensation expense related to these awards as of December 31, 2014.
-At December 31, 2015 and 2014, the Company accrued compensation expense of \$1,460,000 and \$3,990,000, respectively, which was included in accrued employee compensation and benefits in the accompanying consolidated balance sheets.
+As of December 31, 2016 and 2015, the Company recognized \$320,000 and \$3,288,000 in compensation expense, respectively, related to these awards, and reversed \$1,062,000 in compensation expense related to these awards as of December 31, 2014.
+At December 31, 2016 and 2015, the Company accrued compensation expense of \$224,000 and \$1,460,000, respectively, which was included in accrued employee compensation and benefits in the accompanying consolidated balance sheets.

-The table below summarizes the total number of SARs granted to employees during the year ended December 31, 2015 (in thousands):
+The table below is a roll-forward of the activity for SARs during the 12 months ended December 31, 2016 (in thousands):